Sneha-Shajee-Mohan/R-Data_Visualizations/README.md

 # R-Data_Visualizations
 Leveraging the power of R,  in-depth analysis and compelling visualizations to uncover insights from a fascinating dataset on astronauts.
+Each week, I dive deeper into uncovering insights from this fascinating astronaut dataset, using advanced techniques in R for both visualization and analysis.
+Through my work, I aim to bring the data to life by creating visual representations that highlight patterns, trends, and hidden details.
+At the end of each analysis, I document my findings and insights in .md files, offering a narrative that connects the data to real-world context.
+Check them out—they offer an engaging perspective and might just reveal something unexpected!